 The Dacian kingdom lies at the eastern border of the Roman Empire.Only the river Danube separates the two mortal enemies.The Dacian king Decebalus knows that soon the vastly superior Roman legions will cross the river and attack Dacia.

-The great King of Dacia, Decebal (Decebalus), is disposed to make the ultimate sacrifice in order to keep the integrity of his people.
+The great King of Dacia, Decebal (Decebalus), is ready to make the ultimate sacrifice in order to keep the integrity of his people.
 His own son, Cotyso, is given to the god Zamolxis to the dismay of the King and his daughter Meda.
-Septimius Severus a young roman devoted to his adopted country, must make the choice between his blood origins and the culture he was raised to.Written by
+Septimius Severus a young roman devoted to his adopted country, must make the choice between his blood origins and the culture he was raised in.Written by

 5 of 5 people found this review helpful.

 Was this review helpful to you?

 | Report this